marginexchange/margin.exchange-rest-api/README.md

  - STOP SELL order can have price only higer than current market price.
  - CONDITIONAL orders can have any price and will be triggered once current price crosses conditional price.

+### **What is MARGIN_GROUP**
+You can have up to 3 positions open on same market.
+You can have LONG (BUY) or SHORT (SELL) positions open smae time in different margin groups.
+Each margin order can have MARGIN_GROUP parameter to identify in what group margin position will be created/modified.

+### New order result reply:
 ```javascript
 {
  "DATA": {